tmtsoftware/icd/docs/src/main/installing/installing.md

 https://docs.mongodb.com/manual/reference/ulimit/.

 Note: If you wish to “start over” with no database entries, you can use the command `icd-db –drop db`.
-Run `icd-git –ingest` to get the published APIs and ICDs from the released versions on GitHub.
+Run `icd-git –ingest` to get the latest published APIs and ICDs from the released versions on GitHub (or `icd-git --ingestAll` to ingest all versions of the subsystems).